VlaamseKunstcollectie/Imagehub-Box/README.md

 ## Getting ResourceSpace running

 To get Resourcespace up and running, you'll need to:

 - download [resourcespace](https://www.resourcespace.com/get).
 - Put the download in your shared vagrant folder that you specified in the 'vagrant_synced_folders' variable in config.yml (cfr "Configuration").
 - you should now be able to surf to resourcespace.box and configure your resourcespace installation.
+  - Fill in the credentials of the database:
+    - MySQL server: localhost
+    - MySQL username: resourcespace
+    - MySQL password: r3sourcespac3
+    - MySQL database: resourcespace
-Don't forget to keep the admin user and password you create during this configuration somewhere safe! you'll have to reinstall your instance of resourcespace if you lose it.
+  - Don't forget to keep the admin user and password you create during this configuration somewhere safe! you'll have to reinstall your instance of resourcespace if you lose it.

 ## Getting Cantaloupe running